 Returns a different value second by second.

 This is important to keep in mind when writing and troubleshooting queries.
 If your query contains non-deterministic functions, then you should expect the results to change.
 If you didn’t think of this and you were comparing query results you may think the inconsistent results indicated a major problem, when it was only a non-deterministic function behaving as it should.

-Later, as you start to program SQL, and write your own UDF’s (User Defined Functions), and work with indexes, you find that non deterministic function limit where you can use incorporate your UDF’s into the database.
+Later, as you start to program SQL, and write your own UDF’s (User Defined Functions), and work with indexes, you find that a nondeterministic function limit where you can use incorporate your UDF’s into the database.

-There are over a hundred built-in functions in SQL server.
+There are over a hundred built-in functions in SQL Server.
 To understand their breadth of application, I would recommend visiting the Built-In Functions (Transact SQL) page on the MDSN site.
-You find the functions are categorized into major categories.
 The categories we’ll cover next are: